 -Anonymous Bowne Family Historian, 1904

-Some notable finds from among these collections include a Revolutionary War-era letter written by John Bowne’s great-grandson Robert Bowne; a hand-written memoir of the Parsons Nursery by its founder, Samuel Bowne Parsons; and a note from the abolitionist Simeon Jocelyn to William Parsons of Bowne House, carried by a fugitive slave on the Underground Railroad.
+Some notable finds include a December 12, 1776 Revolutionary War-era letter written by John Bowne’s great-grandson Robert Bowne to his older brother John Bowne who still resided in the House; a hand-written memoir dated @1838-1840 of the Parsons Nursery by its founder, Samuel Bowne Parsons, Sr.; and a note dated September 28, 1850 from the abolitionist Simeon Jocelyn to William Bowne Parsons of Bowne House, carried by a fugitive slave on the Underground Railroad.